 Public Sculpture Exhibition Artist Benefits

-Artists will be paid a set lease price of $2,000 for the waterfront/downtown sculptures and $4,000 for the roundabout sculpture.
+Artists will be paid a set lease price of $2,000 for the waterfront/downtown sculptures and $3,000 for the roundabout sculpture.
 In addition to the lease amounts, prizes for 1st, 2nd, and 3rd place ($500, $300, and $200 respectively) will be awarded.
+The sculptures are owned by the artists and leased by the City of Penticton.

-With Penticton being a year-round tourist destination in British Columbia’s heart of the Okanagan, chosen artists will benefit by receiving access to the general public for a period of one full year for the waterfront or downtown sites, and a possible two year period for the Front Street roundabout site.
-Throughout the lease period, artists also gain access to further leasing or sales opportunities that may conclude at the end of the lease period.
+With Pentiction being a year-round tourist destination in British Columbia’s heart of the Okanagan, chosen artists will benefit by receiving access to the general public for a period of one full year, for the waterfront or downtown sites, and a possible two-year period for the Front Street roundabout site.
+Throughout the lease period, artists gain access to further leasing or sales opportunities that may conclude at the end of the lease period.
 These further opportunities will be conducted solely by the artist and outside of the involvement of the City.

 About the City of Penticton